CPR Selects CVS Health and General Counsel Thomas Moriarty for 2021 Corporate Leadership Award

 “The thought leadership and insight that we have received from CPR over the years have been instrumental in helping us develop industry-leading programs on dispute prevention and resolution,” Moriarty said.
 “We appreciate this recognition and look forward to our continued collaboration with the CPR team in the future.”

 Other recipients of CPR’s Corporate Leadership Award include AT&T, Amgen, ConocoPhillips, DuPont, Ernst & Young, FMC Technologies, Ford Motor Company, GlaxoSmithKline, General Electric, General Motors, Hewlett-Packard, Johnson & Johnson, Microsoft, Pfizer, Royal Dutch Shell, United Technologies and 3M.

-The award presentation will take place on June 3, 2021, at the Ziegfeld Ballroom in NY.
+The award presentation took place on June 3, 2021, at the Ziegfeld Ballroom in NY.
 This annual dinner draws attendees representing businesses and their general counsel from Fortune 100 corporations, partners from leading law firms, and industry experts and scholars who come together to acknowledge the importance of dispute prevention and resolution.